 The Board is supported by a Tenancy Committee which has seven members (three from the Board and four tenants).
 They meet annually to discuss tenant and tenancy related matters.
 Part of the meeting is undertaken without any of the staff of the Managing Agent being present so as to facilitate open and frank discussion on their performance.
-The Tenancy Committee is also responsible for undertaking the annual property inspections which were done in September.
+Unfortunately the meeting during the year was not quorate.
+As noted above this is an area for improvement.
+The Tenancy Committee is also responsible for undertaking the annual property inspections which were done in October.

 The Association has adopted the NHF's Code of Governance - Promoting Board Excellence for Housing Associations 2015.
-The Association is compliant with the Code as at 31 December 2018.
+The Association is compliant with the Code as at 31 December 2019.